I’ve covered how you can use the Merchantrade card for oversea spending.

 Gotta pay to play, check out how much you’re being charged:

-If you think about it, it’s really hard to come across a blog that is really well written and engaging.
+If you think about it, it’s tough to come across a blog that is well written and engaging.
 But once you do stumble across one, oh boy, you’re a fan for life.

 But where do you find these well-written blogs?

-Medium.com is the answer.
+Medium.com is one of those places.
 Here, writers and bloggers submit their work.
 The algorithm will sort out blogs by topics and popularity and promotes good content to you.

 Great!
-I’m being served the best blog content out there.
-But of course, this comes at a price of USD 5 a month for unlimited reading.
+I get the best blog content out there served straight on my dashboard.
+But of course, this costs USD 5 a month for unlimited reading.

-I really wanted to save money and paid for the yearly subscription at USD 50 a year (USD 4.2 a month equivalent).
+I really wanted to save money and paid for the yearly subscription of USD 50 a year (USD 4.2 a month equivalent).